2023 Most Popular Biological & Physical Science Associate Degree Schools in the Great Lakes Region

 Read full report on Biological & Physical Science at College of DuPage

 Out of the 55 schools in the Great Lakes Region that were part of this year’s ranking, City Colleges of Chicago - Harold Washington College landed the # 5 spot on the list.
-Located in the city of Chicago, Harold Washington College is a public college with a medium-sized student population.
+Located in the large city of Chicago, Harold Washington College is a public school with a moderately-sized student population.

 Women make up 52% of the biological science majors at the school.